Iga Kokubun-ji: Overview

+Details of the temple's foundation are unknown.
 The temple is named in the Engishiki records in an entry dated 927 AD, and sporadically in other documents in the Heian period into the early Kamakura period, but it disappears from the historical record before the end of the start of the Muromachi period.
-Archaeological excavations also support this, as roof tiles and pottery shards from the Heian and Kamakura periods have been found, but nothing later.
+Archaeological excavations also support this, as roof tiles and pottery shards from the Heian and Kamakura periods have been found, but nothing later, although no comprehensive full-scale excavation has been conducted.
 By the Muromachi period, even the actual site of the temple had been lost and the ruins in this area were referred to as the "Chōja Mansion".
 By the Meiji period, these ruins were officially designated as the "Mita temple ruins" after the local neighborhood and several other temples in various locations in the Iga area claimed to be the successor of the ancient Iga Kokubun-ji, including the temples of Rakuon-ji and Hokke-ji.
 The present site was only recognized as the true location of the Iga Kokubun-ji in the 1910s, when the earthworks and foundations of some of its structures were discovered.
 It was designated a National Historic Site in 1923; however, this designation was abolished in September 1944 to permit the construction on an airfield by the Imperial Japanese Navy.
 The ruins were severely damaged by the construction of semi-underground hangars and bunkers.
 The National Historic Site designation was restored in 1948, and the area under protection extended in 1961.

-The site is a five-minute walk from the "Bunka Kaikan Exit" bus stop on the Mie Kotsu Bus from Uenoshi Station on the Iga Railway Iga Line.
+The site is approximately 22 kilometers east of Kayamachi Station on the Iga Railway Iga Line.